hickory-dns/hickory-dns/README.md

  I'll make this configurable if people ask for that, but this allows me to move on.

 The server code is complete, the daemon currently only supports IPv4.
 Master file parsing is complete and supported.
+There is currently no forking option, and the server is not yet threaded.

 ## RFC's implemented